 Already using social selling?
 Maybe it’s time to get real about how you’re doing.
 Enter the Social Selling Index (SSI).

 Social selling skills can be difficult to quantify, so LinkedIn created a proprietary Social Selling Index (SSI).
 The SSI generates a personalized score from 0 to 100 that provides a measuring stick for your social selling success.
 The score is the sum of four separate sub-scores in each of the following categories: 1) Establish your professional brand, 2) Find the right people, 3) Engage with insights, and 4) Build relationships.

 While LinkedIn’s SSI is just a guideline, it does provide a helpful starting point to improve your mastery of social selling.
 My recommendation is to start by focusing on addressing the lowest area of your SSI.
 If you need to hone your professional brand, check out this article from the LinkedInsider archives to get started.
 Or, if you could use a little help finding the right people, check out this article I wrote on the perks of “stalking."
-If you need a boost engaging with LinkedIn insights, start here.
+If you need a boost in engaging with LinkedIn insights, start here.
 Finally, if your weakest SSI segment is building relationships, get the scoop on intentional connections in this LinkedInsider article.

 Social Selling + Sales Navigator

 If you’re already happy with your SSI score but want to see even better sales results OR if you want to supercharge your improvement, it’s time to turn your attention to Sales Navigator.
 Social selling and LinkedIn’s paid Sales Navigator subscription go hand-in-hand.
 Sales Navigator allows you to do several things that are essential to social selling, including:

 - Bringing value,